 Flex rooms are a growing trend in family homes.
 Baby boomers are a big part of this move, as the elderly population is choosing to live with family due to financial constraints.
 These rooms offer options such as changing a den into a music room, nursery or study.
 For new home designs builders add a flex room to give the owner more options with their space.
 A flex room can work as a multi-functioning room such as a guest room, TV room or office by installing hidden Murphy beds to make it a guest room and clever built-ins to hide a TV and computer.

 People continue to accumulate a ridiculous amount of storage, just look at all of the storage rental places.
 But finding a place for all of this stuff in the home is not always easy.
 What about turning a functional staircase into a collection of drawers?
 Designers are coming up with unique and creative ways to hide your stuff.

 Reduction in the consumption of home energy continues to be a prevalent trend in architecture and passive homes are answering the call.
-These homes are very well insulated, nearly airtight and are heated by passive solar gain and from the internal gains such as people or electronics.
+These homes are very well insulated, nearly airtight, and are heated by passive solar gain and from internal gains such as people or electronics.
 A small source of energy provides any additional heat.
 This system saves up to 90% on heating costs and a ventilator provides a constant supply of fresh air.

 Many trends in today’s home still embrace the qualities of family and comfort, but there is a lot of changes to make home living more exciting.
 Technology continues to lead in home design by creating unique advancements that allow for a simpler living while saving you money.
 As the family changes, so do the more flexible home, offering creative uses of space.
 Today’s designs offer you an upbeat, relaxing, storable, and cool home.